posted on November 15, 2012 16:36

 Centers for Disease Control and Prevention.

-An earlier version of this article appeared in the December 2007 issue
+Updated February 2015.
+The original version of this updated article appeared in the December 2007 issue

 and Adults with Attention Deficit Hyperactivity Disorder (CHADD).
 All